sagemath/trac_to_gh/Issue 1134.md

 # Issue 1134: optimize creating elements of orders and number fields by coercing in lists

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1134

 Original creator: was